SandhiyaKumar-18/SailPoint/RulesMastery.md

 | **Task Rule** | Control scheduled task behavior | `task`, `context` | Optional output, logging |

 **Action Steps:**
-- Open **existing rules** in your IIQ sandbox and review inputs/outputs.

 - For each type, note which objects are passed and what is returned.

 ---